Site logo

 Reflect on personality and trainability

 Generally, both Buckskin and Dun horses are known for their good temperaments and trainability.
-However, individual personality varies more by breed and individual horse than by color.
+However, individual equine personality varies more by breed and individual horse than by color.

 If you have the chance, spend time with horses of both colors to see which one you connect with on a personal level.